-For nearly 50 years, the Supplemental Security Income program has helped make sure that some of America’s most vulnerable citizens have access to cash assistance that helps them meet their most basic needs.
+For over 50 years, the Supplemental Security Income program has helped make sure that some of America’s most vulnerable citizens have access to cash assistance that helps them meet their most basic needs.
 If you think you or a loved one may qualify for SSI benefits, it’s important to understand everything you can about eligibility requirements and the application process.

 Applying for federal assistance programs can be a complicated and sometimes frustrating process if you aren’t clear on the necessary steps and requirements.
 Many applicants choose to work with a qualified disability attorney as they navigate the application process.